You’ve undoubtedly heard of The Last Supper. But how much do you really know about Da Vinci’s second most famous painting?

 No trip to Milan is complete without seeing The Last Supper, standing in front of Da Vinci’s great work and imagining the maestro up a ladder, painting in a monastery more than 500 years ago.
 But getting tickets isn’t easy.

 Tickets for The Last Supper go on sale 3 months at a time, so don’t be surprised if they are snapped up before you even decide to visit Milan!
-The easiest way to get these much-prized tickets is to join a tour that includes entrance to Santa Maria delle Grazie.
-But do book as early as you can because even tours sell out and with the limited number of people allowed in each day, these really are the hardest tickets in town to get your hands on!
+The easiest way to get these much-prized tickets is to join a tour that includes entrance to Santa Maria delle Grazie and the Last Supper.
+We offer a few varieties of the Last Supper Tour including Private and Semi-Private so explore all of our offerings and consider what will work best for you and your travel companions.
+Book as early as you can because tours sell out and with the limited number of people allowed in each day, these really are the hardest tickets in town to get your hands on!